Terms & Conditions

 Less than 30 days notice - 90% of contracted gross revenue

 Within 15 working days of arrival - 100% of contracted gross revenue.

-The above is based on all pre-booked services booked by the client and includes but is not limited to rooms, meals, drinks and meeting space.
+The above is based on all pre-booked services booked by the client and includes but is not limited to rooms and meeting space.

 6.2 A schedule of the maximum anticipated gross revenue chargeable can be issued at time of cancellation.

-6.3 After the event date, an invoice shall be raised with total amount chargable adjusted where necessary for revenues recovered through re-selling.
+6.3 After the event date, an invoice shall be raised with total amount chargeable adjusted where necessary for revenues recovered through re-selling.